caiomarqs/nodeSerialArduino/README.md

 ```
     npm install
 ```
-- Run de a test of application on *Node.js*:
+- Run a test of application on *Node.js*:
 ```
     npm test
 ```